PhilipDecoco/World-of-Buttcraft/README.md

 ```
 * Move the WeakAura to desired location (anywhere on screen where it's visible at all times)

-### Config

-* Open config.ini file
-* Configure based on intructions in the file
-* Toggle healing mode in the WA Custom Settings

 ### Executing program

 * Open Intiface Central and start the server